Best Things about Running of the Bulls – Our Top 10

 2) Chupinazo and Pobre de Mi

 These two events serve as the respective Opening and Closing Ceremonies during the San Fermin Festival.
 The Chupinazo is a 24 hour extravaganza, full of debauchery and a wild party scene.
 A simple internet image search will more than confirm this.
 The Pobre de Mi is a much calmer scene, based around a candlelight ceremony and epic fireworks.
 While standing on opposite ends of the pendulum, each serves as a unique bookend to the 8 days in Pamplona.

 3) The Bull Fights

 With each passing run of the bulls, there is a bull fight that evening featuring the exact same bulls that run that morning.
 From roughly 9 AM to 6 PM, they are rested at the arena, and some put up a better fight than others.
 We’ll be up front here: the bulls do not survive the day and are killed in front of your eyes.
 Needless-to-say, while the fight isn’t for everyone, we find the atmosphere to be just as entertaining.
 The crowd is an incredible source of chants, cheers, boos, food fights – perfectly coinciding with what is going on in the ring.
 Marching bands fill the arena like a college football game, and the crowd belts out every word.
 While we can by no means guarantee it, there is nothing like a matador receiving the highest honor in the ring.
 This only happened once in the Summer of 2013, but the matador put on a dramatic show and was given a 10 minute ovation that gave you chills.
-You never know what you are going to see at the fights, but you should expect to come out covered in sangria.
+You never know what you are going to see at the fights.

 4) The traditions